 If you are prescribed Bactrim for a UTI, it is important to avoid alcohol.
 You should also avoid drinking alcohol for three full days after you have completed your Bactrim medication regimen.
 Waiting for several days before drinking alcohol will allow the Bactrim to clear from your system so you can avoid the side effects listed above.

 If you struggle to stop drinking alcohol, The Recovery Village can help.
 Contact us today to learn more about how we can assist you in your recovery.
-The call is free and confidential, and you don’t have to commit to a program to learn more about treatment.
+The call is free and confidential, and you don’t have to commit to a program to learn more about alcohol rehab treatment.

 U.S. National Library of Medicine.
 “Cystitis – noninfectious.”
 Reviewed January 23, 2018.
 Accessed April 14, 2019.